dji-sdk/Mobile-SDK-Doc/source/android-tutorials/GSDemo-Google-Map.md

 > Note: The "Package name" should be the same to your Android project's Package name.

- Then press "create" and you can get your Android API Key like this:
+ Then press "create" and you can get your Google API Key like this:

  ![AndroidAPIKey](../images/tutorials-and-samples/Android/GSDemo-Google-Map/androidAPIKeys.png)